ANHD-NYC-CODE/anhd-council-backend/README.md

 You can load tasks with `python manage.py loaddata crontabs` and `python manage.py loaddata tasks` or add them manually in the `periodic tasks` section of the admin panel.

 I recommend going through the admin panel and adding it in manually because rewriting all the tasks with a new bulk upload using the `loaddata` command has run into problems.
+Please also make sure to add them to the cron yaml if you add them manually to the backend.

 ### Manually triggering tasks